manvirag/tech_learning_tinkering/golang/hld/problems/notification/readme.md

 ![alt_text](./images/img_8.png)

 Today we designed a complete scalable notification system that could be used to send millions of notification across the globe.

+#### Childish Doubts

+1. ```In short, duplication is not possible at the producer level```.
+Why ?
+- bhai maan le alex xu ne bataya, else read https://bravenewgeek.com/you-cannot-have-exactly-once-delivery/

+- Solution: Tell me, what if ack from consumer got drop because of network failure ?
+Now ?
+One way to make different async call and call consumer to check ,but then consumer will have to maintain state.
+Its better to make consumer idempotent then.
+Bye

+2. Tell about almost one , at least once delivery system and how they are possible etc.
+- At least one: get ack back from consumer else retry infinitely
+- At most one: do not need ack from consumer just send and update offset.